 Google is almost ready to launch its new new Pixel 2 and Pixel XL 2 flagship devices, rocking full Android Oreo and some seriously premium specs, plus fully overhauled camera tech.
 We've seen almost every part of the new Pixel phones already thanks to various leaks, so here's what you can expect.

 Good news for fans of Google's super-premium Pixel phone and its bigger brother, the Pixel XL.
-Google has already revealed that a new Pixel handset will be launched in 2017, despite the original devices being just a few months old.
+Google is just days away from officially revealing its new Pixel 2 and Pixel XL 2 devices, which will replace the original mobiles a year after their launch.

 The Pixel and Pixel XL are serious iPhone rivals, offering top-end specs and some impressive features including one of the best mobile cameras around.
 All of that awesomeness is wrapped up in a gorgeous glass-and-metal frame and comes packing an eye-watering price tag.
-Like we said, these are basically the Android versions of an iPhone 7 and 7 Plus, in every respect.
+Like we said, these are basically the Android versions of an iPhone 8 and 8 Plus, in every respect.

 Check out everything you need to know about the original Pixel and Pixel XL phones over in our Google Pixel hub.

 What do we know about the Pixel 2 and Pixel XL 2 so far?